Dacres0/Software-Engineering-Match-/README.md

 In adult mode the game is controlled by 3 lives and words, whereas in the child mode the game is controlled by pictures and infinite lives, both options are able to quit the game at any time.

+# <ins>**_User Profiles_**</ins>

+The game will be based off of 2 user profiles; **Child and Adult**.
+These profiles will serve as difficulty levels, the child variation catering towards an easier mode, with images.
+This is to make the game more interactive and easily accessible for a younger person.
+The adult mode will be based on categories, to which general words can be matched.
+This is to add difficulty to the game concept, and force the user into decision making.